mdbudde/RatSpinalCordMRIpipeline/README.md

 ## Other secondary files:
-  SCTCommands: nipype interface for spinal cord toolbox\
+  SCTCommands: nipype interface for spinal cord toolbox.
+Note that we have included many (but not all) of the sct functions/scripts into a nipype interface.
+It would be really helpful to have these available by the authors of the code (hint, hint) given the widespread use of nipype in the MRI community.\
   DWIMapsMatlab: nipype interface to DWI matlab processing\
   T2MapMatlab: nipype interface to T2 maps in matlab\